Holiday Gift Alternatives

 Christmas has traditionally been an important time in the

-altogether.
-But there are ways to enjoy the holiday season with our families
+There are many ways to enjoy the holiday season with our families

 alternative gifts...some to give to the children you love

-and some for children to help you make for others.
+and some for children to help you make for giving to others.

 Children love personalized gifts, so create a simple book about the